-By the way, what's a degree of visual angle?
+What's a degree of visual angle?
 Vision scientists measure size in terms of visual angle, rather than meters or feet.
 This is because visual angle is proportional to size on the retina, and is easily measured if one knows the size and distance of an object.
 Visual angle (a) is defined in the following way.